Family Meals Focus

 Maintaining a positive feeding relationship is is the most powerful way of reaching a child who has given up on being nurtured.

 Annie, a two-year-old orphan from Haiti, eats like a starving person: gobbling her food, cleaning every crumb off her plate, insisting on more and more food, and crying when she is removed from the table.
 Sometimes Annie eats so much she throws up.
-Annie is always on the lookout for food and panhandles when her mother is in the kitchen.
+Annie is always on the lookout for food and constantly begs for food when her mother is in the kitchen.
 Her parents follow the division of responsibility in feeding and have given her lots of food at structured times.
 But they encourage her to slow down.
 She seems to understand and tries to cooperate.

 Annie has known hunger and is terrified that she won’t get enough to eat.
 Her terror takes the form of embedded, non-verbal memory.
 She needs to know in her very being that she will get enough to eat, and that will take months and months of absolutely reliable, every 2-or-3-hour feeding with plenty of food.
 These parents understand Annie’s dilemma, but their alarm about her food-gobbling and occasional vomiting has led them to try to slow her down.
 To Annie, being asked to slow down feels like food deprivation.
 Instead, Annie needs lots of reassurance, “we are finished now but there will be another meal (snack) soon and you can have as much as you want then.”
 When she begs for food between times, “it will soon be time to eat, and then you can have as much as you want.”
 Annie will recover from her terror, she will begin eating at a more moderate pace, and she will learn to detect her fullness cues so she doesn’t overshoot and throw up.
 Until then, her parents can show her how to throw up without making a mess.
 Annie’s parents also need to avoid doing anything that seems like food restriction—such as encouraging her to slow down.
 While structure may seem like food restriction, it isn’t, and it is important for another reason.
 Letting a child graze for food puts her in charge of feeding herself.
 Instead, she deserves to learn to depend on her parents to take care of her.
-They take care of her by providing lots of food at predictable times and being with her while she eats.
+They take care of her by providing ample food at predictable times and being with her while she eats.

 David took care of his little brother